MrForExample/FlexiSyncMVD/README.md

-# FlexiSyncMVD - Server Texture Pipeline
+# FlexiSyncMVD - Generate 2k texture for a 3D object from a text or image prompt in 2 minutes

-This repository combines the power of **FlexiSyncMVD**, a tool for generating and modifying textures for 3D objects from text or image prompts, with a robust **Server Texture Pipeline**.
-Built on top of FlexiSyncMVD, this pipeline leverages modern technologies like FastAPI, Pydantic, Boto3, Docker, and Trimesh to provide a scalable, modular, and flexible system for texture generation.
+A system for generating and modifying textures for 3D objects from text or image prompts, with a robust **Server Texture Pipeline**.
+This pipeline leverages modern technologies like FastAPI, Pydantic, Boto3, Docker, and Trimesh to provide a scalable, modular, and flexible system for texture generation.
 The system is designed to integrate seamlessly with new models and datasets, making it ideal for both research and production environments.

 ## Showcase of Results